Turn TypeScript IntoAI-Ready Context

 React

-Analyze React components with hooks, props, and JSX structure
+Compile React components into contracts with hooks, props, and JSX structure

 • Props signature extraction